nedervold/JavaCupLib/README.md

 I don't currently have any plans to keep this library in synch with CUP releases, but it should be doable by hand.
-Unfortunately, while the refactorings are conceptually simple, they end up touching many lines in the code, and one should not expect merging of changes to work.
+Unfortunately, while the refactorings are conceptually simple, they end up touching many lines in the code, and one should not expect automated merging of changes to work.
+Human interaction will be required.